 Other less common complications are facial nerve damage, leakage of cerebrospinal fluid, meningitis, dizziness and device failure.

 What Precautions or Steps are Necessary to Stay Healthy and Happy before and after Cochlear Implantation?

 Depending upon the newborn’s condition, the mother and the baby may be allowed to go home on the same day of the surgery or may require an overnight hospital stay.
 The doctor will prescribe painkillers and antibiotics as a preventive measure against infection.
 The dressing over the site of surgery will be removed the next day.

 Get free quotation from Top ENT specialist across India.

-Within one to four weeks after the surgery, the external component of the implant will be attached to the receiver-simulator to allow the baby to begin using the device.
+Within one to four weeks after the surgery, the external component of the implant will be attached to the receiver-stimulator to allow the baby to begin using the device.
 Once the implant is successfully placed and operational, the newborn will undergo formal communication training to associate signals that s/he receives through the implant with different sounds around him/her.
-The parent will work in close association with a team of audiologist, speech therapist and an ENT specialist.
-This process will require time and practise.
+The parent will work in close association with a team of audiologists, speech therapist, and an ENT specialist.
+This process will require time and practice.
 Parents can discuss with the doctor regarding the degree of physical activities that their newborn can safely participate in without causing trauma to the implant.
 Due to the metal placed inside, the baby will not be able to undergo MRI scans after the surgery.